mquan/nimble/README.md

 ```
 MINI_MCP_ENCRYPTION_KEY=your-encryption-key node dist/index.js --server-url https://mcp.notion.com/mcp --transport streamableHttp
 ```
-If the server does not exist in the manifest, this will auto-add a default OAuth entry and use a local callback at `http://127.0.0.1:8787/callback`.
+If the server does not exist yet, this will auto-add a default OAuth entry and use a local callback at `http://127.0.0.1:8787/callback`.

 ## Credential CLI
 ```